tomichj/autocomplete_rails/README.md

 Please use [GitHub Issues] to report bugs.
 You can contact me directly on twitter at [@JustinTomich](https://twitter.com/justintomich).

-`AutocompleteRails` is a very lightweight component with easily understandable, and minimal, source code.

-`AutocompleteRails` only supports ActiveRecord.
+`AutocompleteRails` is a lightweight component with easily understandable, minimal, source code.
+There are other autocomplete gems out there that are much more complicated, support multiple ORMs, and provide client-side javascript. `AutocompleteRails` only supports ActiveRecord, and only provides rails controller functionality.
+For the client side, you use jQuery UI's autocomplete widget.